flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 If we were to pick out the ten best Short-stories, I think we should find that fewer than half of them made any mention at all of love.
 In the &#39;Snow Image&#39; and in the &#39; Ambitious Guest,&#39; in the &#39; Gold Bug&#39; and in the &#39;Fall of the House of Usher,&#39; in &#39;My Double, and how he Undid me,&#39; in &#39; Devil-Puzzlers,&#39; in the &#39;Outcasts of Poker Flat,&#39; in &#39;Jean-ah Poquelin,&#39; in &#39; A Bundle of Letters,&#39; there is little or no mention of the love of man for woman, which is generally the chief topic of conversation in a Novel.

 While the Novel cannot get on easily without love, the Short-story can.
 Since love seems to be almost the only thing which will give interest to a long story, the writer of Novels has to get love into his tales as best he may, even when the subject rebels and when he himself is too old to take any delight in the mating of John and Joan.
-But the Short-story, being brief, does not need a love-interest to hold its parts together, and the writer of Short-stories has thus a greater freedom; he may do as he pleases; from him a love-tale is not expected.  * <small style="background-color:#FFFFE6;color:#242424">[4]</small>
+But the Short-story, being brief, does not need a love-interest to hold its parts together, and the writer of Short-stories has thus a greater freedom; he may do as he pleases; from him a love-tale is not expected. *  <sup class="sup_red"> [4]</sup>

 <div class="sidenote">
-<sup>4</sup>In an essay on ‘The Local Short-story’ contributed to the <i>Independent</i> for March n, 1892, Colonel T. W. Higginson points out the disadvantages the novelist labours under when he knows that his work is to be published in instalments; and he declares that this possible serial publication “affords the justification of the short-story.
+ <sup class="sup_red">4</sup> In an essay on ‘The Local Short-story’ contributed to the <i>Independent</i> for March n, 1892, Colonel T. W. Higginson points out the disadvantages the novelist labours under when he knows that his work is to be published in instalments; and he declares that this possible serial publication “affords the justification of the short-story.
 For here, at least, we have the conditions of perfect art; there is no sub-division of interest; the author can strike directly in, without preface, can move with determined step toward a conclusion, and can — O highest privilege! — stop when he is done.
 For the most perfect examples of the short-story — those of De Maupassant, for instance — the reader feels, if he can pause to think, that they must have been done at a sitting, so complete is the grasp, the single grasp, upon the mind.
 This completeness secures the end; they need not be sensational, because there is no necessity of keeping up a series of exciting minor incidents; the main incident is enough.
 Around the very centre of motion, as in a whirlwind, there may be a perfect quiet, a quiet which is formidable in its very repose.
 In De Maupassant's terrific story of Corsican vengeance, ‘Une Vendetta,’ in which the sole actor is a lonely old woman who trains a fierce dog so that he ultimately kills her enemy, the author simply tells us, at the end, that this quiet fiend of destruction went peacefully home and went to sleep.
 Elle dormit bien, cette nuit-là.
 The cyclone has spent itself, and the silence it has left behind it is more formidable than the cyclone.”
 </div>